Jože P. Damijan: Early life

-Jože Pavlič Damijan was born in Gornja Randgona in 1967, to Jože, a construction foreman, and Marija, a cook.
+Jože Pavlič Damijan was born in Gornja Radgona in 1967, to Jože, a construction foreman, and Marija, a cook.
 According to Damijan, his family was working class and politically anti-communist.
 The family was largely deprived of land holdings during the Yugoslav post-WWII nationalisation and collectivisation process, and discussions about the faults of communism were a constant in the family.

-Damijan attended elementary school in the nearby town of Lomanoše and lived with his grandparents during his early childhood until his mother could built her own house.
+Damijan attended elementary school in the nearby town of Lomanoše and lived with his grandparents during his early childhood until his mother could build her own house.
 From 1982 to 1986, Damijan attended high school in Murska Sobota.
 He graduated at the Ljubljana School of Economics in 1992.

 Academic career

 In 1992, Damijan became a post-graduate researcher at the Ljubljana School of Economics, later an international economics research assistant, and a research fellow at the Institute for Economic Research.
-He obtained a masters degree in 1995 with the dissertation An Analysis of Economic Characteristics of Small Countries in World Markets, which was published as a book the following year.
+He obtained a master's degree in 1995 with the dissertation An Analysis of Economic Characteristics of Small Countries in World Markets, which was published as a book the following year.
 He obtained a PhD in 1998, completing his doctoral studies at the University of Kiel in Germany.
 His doctoral thesis was titled The Influence of Economies of Scale on Foreign Market Specialisation.
 In 2005, he became an associate professor of international economics.

 Damijan is a visiting professor at the University of Leuven, Belgium.
 Damijan is one of the most frequently cited Slovenian academics.